dinger1986/TRMM-Grafana/README.md

 ###
 ### Current Dashboards

 TacticalRMM dashboard TRMM - Dashboard used for URL actions and Shows CPU, RAM, Disk usage and other stats for the currently selected PC or PC that URL actions was ran on.
+Please note for the dashboard to display properly you must have cpu, ram and disk checks on your agents.

 TV Dashboard - Showing Agent count, information, Errors and Warnings including messages